Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 In this article, unless it is stated otherwise, all the weaves that we construct are free, see \cite[Section 7.1.2]{CasalsZaslow}, which translates into the fact that $L(\ww)\sse(\R^4,\omega_\st)$ will always be an embedded exact Lagrangian surface, and not just immersed.
 In particular, this implies that $L(\ww)$ must have boundary, which it always will.
 Moreover, when $\ww$ is free, the Lagrangian projection map $\pi$ is a \emph{homeomorphism}, and hence $H_1(L(\ww))\cong H_1(\Lambda(\ww))$.

-In the current combinatorial presentation, the underlying contact geometry dictates that certain weaves ought to be considered equivalent.
+The underlying contact geometry dictates that certain weaves ought to be considered equivalent.
 This leads to the following.

 \begin{definition} The moves depicted in Figure \ref{fig:ReidemeisterWeave} are referred to as {\it weave equivalences}.
 By definition, two weaves $G,G'\sse\R^2$ are said to be equivalent if they differ by a sequence of weave equivalences or diffeomorphisms of the plane.
 We interchangeably refer to a weave and its weave equivalence class when the context permits. \end{definition}